random2907/Link-To-File-Downloader/README.md

 # File Downloader
-Its a Simple python script which uses : gdown , yt-dlp , wget to Download files
+Its a Simple python script to Download files

 # Supportes Links
 - Google Drive Link